-Need: Non-stick frying pan with a lid, stove
+- Need: Non-stick or cast-iron frying pan with a lid, stove

 - Try to find organic popping corn kernels, and make sure they’re GMO-free as well, if you can manage it.

-- If you have a frying pan with a glass lid, this can make it 10 times more fun to watch.
+- If you have a frying pan with a see-through glass lid, this can make it 10 times more fun to watch.
 Either way, you’re going to want to use a lid.
 Trust me!

 - The kernels will go a little brown as you heat them.
 This is perfectly normal, so don’t stress about it.